 The Homeowner Assistance Fund helps homeowners experiencing financial hardship.
 The Fund can help homeowners struggling with their mortgage payments or other housing costs.
 The Department of Housing and Community Development (DHCD) manages the Fund.
 The Homeowner Assistance Fund Hotline can connect homeowners with free housing counseling and legal services.
 Visit their website to view the Hotline phone number or apply online.

 The Maryland Department of Labor (DOL) Office of the Commissioner of Financial Regulation’s Foreclosure Help for Homeowners page provides:

 - information on how to ask for assistance from your lender or mortgage servicer;

 - how to get help from nonprofit agencies; and,

 The agency’s site also summarizes the Mortgage Foreclosure Process and Maryland Residential Property Foreclosures laws and required forms.

 You can submit a complaint about your lender or mortgage servicer or report a foreclosure prevention scam.
 To submit a complaint, go to Consumer Complaints and Inquiries.

-Foreclosure Proceedings in Maryland - The Maryland State Bar Association (MSBA) is the professional association for lawyers in the state.
-They provide continuing legal education, information about the law, and initiatives to improve the legal system for the public.
-This brochure from MSBA’s Public Awareness Committee is a good resource on foreclosures in Maryland.
-Updated June 2008.
+The Maryland State Bar Association (MSBA) is the professional association for lawyers in the state.
+The Association provides continuing legal education, information about the law, and initiatives to improve the legal system for the public.
+MSBA’s Foreclosure Proceedings in Maryland brochure is a good resource on foreclosures in Maryland.

-Homeowners may be able to receive free or low cost legal representation through a number of legal services organizations.
-With funding fromt the Department of Housing and Community Development and the Maryland Attorney General's Office, representation may include attending mediations with homeowners and assisting with lender negotiations.
+Homeowners may be able to receive free or low-cost legal representation through participating legal services organizations.
+These organization receive funding from the Maryland Legal Services Corporation.
+Representation may include attending mediations with homeowners and assisting with lender negotiations.